Toyota Land Cruiser Prado

-The Toyota Land Cruiser Prado (トヨタ・ランドクルーザープラド, Toyota Rando-Kurūzā Purado) is a full-size four-wheel drive vehicle in the Land Cruiser range produced by the Japanese automaker Toyota as one of the smaller vehicles in the Land Cruiser range.
-From 2009, the Prado is based on Toyota's J150 platform.
-In some countries it is available as the equivalent Lexus GX.
+The Toyota Land Cruiser Prado (トヨタ・ランドクルーザープラド, Toyota Rando-Kurūzā Purado) is a full-size four-wheel drive vehicle in the Land Cruiser range produced by the Japanese automaker Toyota as a "light-duty" variation in the range.
+"Prado" means meadow or field in Spanish and Portuguese.

-The Prado may also be referred to as Land Cruiser LC70, LC90, LC120 and LC150 depending on the platform.
-In some markets, it is known simply as the Toyota Prado or Toyota Land Cruiser.
+The Prado may also be referred to as Land Cruiser LC70, LC90, LC120, LC150 and LC250 depending on the platform.
+In some markets, it is known simply as the Toyota Prado or the Toyota Land Cruiser.

-In North America, the Prado is not part of the Land Cruiser range; the rebadged Lexus GX occupies the Prado's position in luxury trim.
-The GX uses practically identical body panels and a V8 engine.
+Up until the J150 model, the Prado was not part of the Land Cruiser range in North America; the rebadged Lexus GX occupied the Prado's position in luxury trim.
+The Prado was then introduced there in 2023 and marketed simply as the "Land Cruiser".

 The Prado has a ladder frame chassis, two-speed transfer boxes and rear beam axles.
-The J70 platform has a front beam axle, while the J90, J120 and J150 platforms have front independent suspension.
+The J70 platform has a front beam axle, while the J90, J120, J150 and J250 platforms have front independent suspension.

-As of 2014, the Prado is available in every Toyota market except in the US, Canada (both only available as the Lexus GX), Mexico, South Korea and some Southeast Asian and South American markets (where the Hilux-based Fortuner/SW4 is offered instead).
+As of 2023, the Prado is available in every Toyota market except in Mexico, India, South Korea and some Southeast Asian and South American markets (where the Hilux-based Fortuner/SW4 is offered instead).

-Etymology

-The name "Prado" means meadow or field in Spanish and Portuguese.